youthboo/releat/docs/development_notes/releat_dockerfile.md

 ## Building the Container

-Using the repo folder as your context, the DockerFile can be built by the following command.
+Using the repo folder as your context / current working directory, the DockerFile can be built by the following command.

 ```
 docker build -t releat -f ./infrastructure/releat/Dockerfile .